Uwe Boll: Petition to retire

 In a later interview with Mike Gencarelli of the Movie Mikes website on 22 March 2010, Boll stated that he would not retire if the petition received one million signatures, commenting:

-"I think no, it has been too long.
+I think no, it has been too long.
 If they would have made it to a million in like two months, then they would have had something.
 They even got sponsored by that gum factory.
 I felt like it's three years later, forget it.
-I also felt that people signed numerous times on the petition so it is probably only like 150,000 people that actually signed it."
+I also felt that people signed numerous times on the petition so it is probably only like 150,000 people that actually signed it.

 The petition itself failed to reach one million signatures by the time PetitionOnline shut down on 30 September 2014, peaking at about 353,835 signatures.

 Response

-As part of a publicity stunt for Postal, Boll released a video claiming that he is "the only genius in the whole fucking [movie] business" and that other directors such as Michael Bay and Eli Roth are "fucking retards".
-He promised that his film Postal would be "way better than all that social-critic George Clooney bullshit that you get every fucking weekend".
+As part of a publicity stunt for Postal, Boll released a video claiming that he is "the only genius in the whole fucking [movie] business" and that other directors such as Michael Bay and Eli Roth are "fucking retards."
+He promised that his film Postal would be "way better than all that social-critic George Clooney bullshit that you get every fucking weekend."
 In response to an "Anti-Uwe Boll" online petition, Boll has also expressed hopes that somebody will start a Pro-Uwe Boll petition, which he would expect to hit a million signatures.
 As of 22 July 2012, the pro-Uwe Boll petition with the most signatures is the Long Live Uwe Boll poll with a total of 7,631 signatures.

 Bay responded to the "fucking retards" comment by calling Boll "a sad being" and stated that he did not care "in the slightest" about the remark, while Roth facetiously described Boll's comments as the "greatest compliment ever".
 Boll later noted that the comments were meant to paint a generic picture over Hollywood, and that he has nothing against the people mentioned.

 Boll then appeared on Thursday, 10 April's episode of G4's Attack of the Show, where he was interviewed in the nude regarding his controversial online retort.
 In the interview, he said (in regard to Michael Bay and Eli Roth responding to his criticisms) that Roth "has a sense of humor" and that Bay "has no sense of humor".
 He also jokingly stated that he believes that his upcoming adaptation of Postal (from the video game of the same name) could beat Indiana Jones and the Kingdom of the Crystal Skull at the box office.

+In 2023, Boll responded that out of all the video game films he worked on, "Postal" ‘holds a special place in my heart’.
+The film stands out for Boll because of the creative freedom he experienced, the ability to delve deep into satire and commentary, and the camaraderie shared with the cast and crew.